Serratore, who was named the AHC Coach of the Year in 2016, will enter his 20th season at the Academy

 The 2008-09 season proved to be the best in school history with a school-record 28 wins, another league championship and the Academy’s first-ever NCAA Tournament victory.
 Air Force opened the season with a school-record 13 straight wins and rose to No. 10 in the nation, the highest in Academy history.
 Win No. 13 was a 4-1 win over third-ranked Colorado College to end a 24-year drought vs. the Tigers.
 As the No. 1 seed in the AHA Final Four, AFA rolled over Bentley and Mercyhurst with back-to-back shutouts to win its third straight title.
 The first round of the NCAA East Regional put the Falcons against third-ranked Michigan.
 Andrew Volkening made 43 saves as the Falcons earned a 2-0 win.
 Air Force came within a whisker of the Frozen Four, but 10th-ranked Vermont defeated Air Force in double overtime on a goal that was awarded on video review.

 Serratore led Air Force to 21 wins in 2007-08 en route to the second AHA championship and NCAA Tournament berth.
 Air Force was 21-12-6 overall and finished third in the league.
-At the AHA Final Five, AFA defeated RIT, 5-0, in the semifinals.
-The Falcons then needed double-overtime to beat Mercyhurst, 5-4, in the championship game on a goal by Josh Frider.
-The win sent the Falcons to the NCAA Tournament but second-ranked Miami-Ohio ended the Falcons' season with a 3-2 overtime loss.
+The Falcons needed double-overtime to beat Mercyhurst, 5-4, in the championship game..
+The win sent the Falcons to the NCAA Tournament but second-ranked Miami-Ohio ended the Falcons’ season with a 3-2 overtime loss.

 In 2006-07, Air Force won its first-ever conference championship and trip to the NCAA Tournament.
-AFA faced Minnesota in the West Regional, the overall No. 1 seed in the tournament, and led the Gophers, 3-1, with just over eight minutes left in the third period.
-However, Minnesota scored three goals in a span of 3:36 for a 4-3 win over the Falcons.
+AFA faced top-seeded Minnesota in the West Regional.
+Despite a third-period lead, Minnesota defeated Air Force, 4-3.
 AFA ended the season with a 19-16-5 overall record and a 13-10-5 mark for fifth place in the AHA.
 The Falcons became the first service academy team to ever win a conference hockey championship and play in the NCAA Tournament.

 In his first season at the Academy, Serratore’s disciplined and aggressive style produced more wins than the previous two seasons combined and the first 15-win season in three years.
 The first-year coach guided the Falcons to a 15-19 overall record.
 The season could not have ended on a better note as the Falcons swept Army at West Point.